-I was feeling anxious the other day.
+I was feeling anxious not too long ago.
 There were a lot of things on my mind.
 I had several writing projects with due dates approaching.
 The lease for my apartment was up, and I had to figure out if I wanted to sign a new lease or move out.
 I was dealing with a couple of nagging injuries, and I was concerned because I didn’t feel like I was getting better.
 All the things I was nervous about were swirling around in my head, and I was feeling stressed out and unhappy.

 My first tendency was to try to escape the negative feelings.
 I wanted to do something to get rid of them.
 I figured if I could make the negative emotions go away, I would be happier.